bshoshany/thread-pool/README.md

 std::cout << "The elapsed time was " << tmr.ms() << " ms.\n";
 ```

-<a id="markdown-performance-tests" name="performance-tests"></a>
-## Performance tests

 To benchmark the performance of our thread pool class, we measured the execution time of various parallelized operations on large matrices, using a custom-built matrix class template.
-The test code makes use of version 1.3 of the `thread_pool` class (which is the most recent version at the time of writing) and implements a generalization of its `parallelize_loop()` member function adapted specifically for parallelizing matrix operations.
+The test code makes use of version 1.3 of the `thread_pool` class and implements a generalization of its `parallelize_loop()` member function adapted specifically for parallelizing matrix operations.
 Execution time was measured using the `timer` helper class.

 For each matrix operation, we parallelized the computation into blocks.
 Each block consists of a number of atomic operations equal to the block size, and was submitted as a separate task to the thread pool's queue, such that the number of blocks equals the total number of tasks.
 We tested 6 different block sizes for each operation in order to compare their execution time.